Signs of Balding at 20: Causes, Treatments, & Guidance from Men Who’ve Navigated Early Hair Loss

 Nutritional deficiencies

-Mom said to eat your greens for a reason — a balanced diet can influence everything from your bod to your hairline.
-While it’s not exactly understood what role vitamins and minerals play in hair growth, it’s believed that a nutritional deficiency could influence hair structure and hair growth.
+A balanced diet can influence everything from your body to your hairline.
+While research hasn’t pinpointed the role of vitamins and minerals, it’s believed that a nutritional deficiency could influence hair structure and hair growth.

-For example, one review of studies showed that supplementing with vitamin D could improve hair regrowth in people with androgenic alopecia and telogen effluvium.
+For example, one review of studies showed that supplementing with vitamin D, among other vitamins, could improve hair regrowth in people with androgenic alopecia and telogen effluvium.

 Physical damage to your hair or scalp